6 Recurrent Neural Networks

 Key Properties

-• Parameter Sharing: The same weight matrices (\(\mathbf{W}_{hh}, \mathbf{W}_{xh}, \mathbf{W}_{hy}\)) and biases are used at every time step.
-This makes the model efficient and allows it to generalize across sequences of different lengths.
+• Parameter sharing: The same weight matrices (\(\mathbf{W}_{hh}, \mathbf{W}_{xh}, \mathbf{W}_{hy}\)) and biases are used at every time step.
+The total parameter count is therefore independent of sequence length, so the same network can be applied to sequences of different lengths.

 6.6 Econometric State-Variable Interpretation